RohanAlexander/telling_stories_with_data/_book/42-causality_from_obs.md

 The canonical instrumental variables example is smoking.
 These days we know that smoking causes cancer.
 But because smoking is correlated with a lot of other variables, for instance, education, it could be that it was actually education that causes cancer.
 RCTs may be possible, but they are likely to be troublesome in terms of speed and ethics, and so instead we look for some other variable that is correlated with smoking, but not, in and of itself, with lung cancer.
 In this case, we look to tax rates, and other policy responses, on cigarettes.
 As the tax rates on cigarettes are correlated with the number of cigarettes that are smoked, but not correlated with lung cancer, other than through their impact on cigarette smoking, through them we can assess the effect of cigarettes smoked on lung cancer.

-To implement instrumental variables we first regress tax rates on cigarette smoking to get some coefficient on the instrumental variable, and then (in a separate regression) regress tax rates on lung cancer to Again, get some coefficient on the instrumental variable.
+To implement instrumental variables we first regress tax rates on cigarette smoking to get some coefficient on the instrumental variable, and then (in a separate regression) regress tax rates on lung cancer to again, get some coefficient on the instrumental variable.
 Our estimate is then the ratio of these coefficients, which is described as a 'Wald estimate' [@gelmanandhill, p.
 219].

 Following the language of [@gelmanandhill, p.
 216] when we use instrumental variables we make a variety of assumptions including: